chandlerbing65nm/APDetection/README.md

 ## Installation

-Please refer to [install.md](docs/install.md) for installation and dataset preparation.
+Please refer to [install.md](docs/install.md) for installation.

-## Get Started: Oriented models training and testing
+## Get Started

-If you want to train or test a oriented model, please refer to [oriented_model_starting.md](docs/oriented_model_starting.md).
+For dataset preparation and if you want to train or test a our model, please refer to [get-started.md](docs/oriented_model_starting.md).